aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

 ## 4. Custom RNN

-Forecasting the evolution of events over time is essential in many applications, ranging from financial analysis, to climatoloy, to logistics and supply chain management.
-Although predicting future is hard, and requires availability of good reliable indicators, the underlying infrastructure tools and algorithmic techniques are available on AWS, and is the main focus of this workshop.
+Forecasting the evolution of events over time is essential in many applications, ranging from financial analysis, to climatology, to logistics and supply chain management.
+Although predicting future is hard, and requires availability of good and reliable indicators, the underlying infrastructure tools and algorithmic techniques are available on AWS, and is the main focus of this workshop.

-Following the next two modules in this workshop, you'll have an understanding of how **Recurrent Neural Network (RNN)** based deep learning algorithms can be applied to such sequence data, as the stock market data that we are using in this workshop.
+Following two modules in this workshop will provide you with an understanding of how **Recurrent Neural Network (RNN)** based deep learning algorithms can be applied to such sequence data, such as the stock market data.
 You'll also know where to start if you decide to use AWS provided algorithm for this purpose.

 At a high level, you'll follow the plan as described in the session plan diagram:

   ![Session plan diagram](./images/session-plan.png)

 As a first step, you'll use a custom RNN based algorithm, following the [dbg-custom-rnn](notebooks/dbg-custom-rnn.ipynb) notebook.
 Since the data preparation steps have already been completed in previous modules, using this notebook, you'll simply submit your model to SageMaker for training.
-Once trained, you'll deploy the model to generate prediciton and lastly you'll forecast future value of stock price time series and visualize within the notebook to see the performance of the model you deployed.
+Once trained, you'll deploy the model to generate prediciton and lastly, you'll forecast future value of stock price time series and visualize within the notebook to see the performance of the model you deployed.

-When using your own algorithm, you can always start running the data formatting, loading, and model training and prediction generation code within your notebook environment.
+When using your own algorithm, you start by executing code for data formatting, loading, model training and prediction - all from within your notebook environment.
 However in order to productionize your model, you would use managed training and hosting.
 This approach not only gives you flexibility of choosing the appropriately sized compute and ensures you only pay for what you actually use, it also makes it easier for data engineers to establish model pipelines, whereby such tasks can be automated in a repeatbale fashion, by leveraging  native integration with various other event and analytics services.

 You can refer to SageMaker build framework, as described in [aws-sagemaker-build](https://github.com/aws-samples/aws-sagemaker-build) repository, to automate build and deployment of machine learning models.